zThinkHe/hass_enhanced_openai_conversation/README.md

    rm  -rf /usr/src/homeassistant/homeassistant/components/openai_conversation

-3. exit the docker, copy the new one:
+3. exit from the docker bash, copy the new one:

-   docker cp openai_conversation/ home-assistant:/usr/src/homeassistant/homeassistant/components/
+   docker cp openai_conversation/ <Docker's name or ID>:/usr/src/homeassistant/homeassistant/components/

 4. restart the docker